TBD54566975/web5-js/packages/credentials/README.md

 - `issuer`: Issuer URI.
 - `subject`: Subject URI.
 - `data`: Credential data.
 - `issuanceDate?` (Optional) The Issuance Date.
-Defaults to current date if not specified
+Defaults to current date if not specified.
-- `expirationDate?`: (Optional) Expiration Date
+- `expirationDate?`: (Optional) Expiration Date.
+- `credentialStatus?`: Optional.
+The credential status lookup information to see if credential is revoked.
+- `credentialSchema?`: (Optional) The credential schema of the credential.
 - `evidence?`: (Optional) Evidence can be included by an issuer to provide the verifier with additional supporting information in a verifiable credential.

 ```javascript